U.S. has made clear Iran 'not open for business,' Kerry tells senators

 "I have been personally in touch with foreign ministers of countries where we have heard there might be a trade delegation," Kerry told the panel.

-He said the November agreement will release $6 billion (3 billion pounds) to $7 billion to Iran in increased oil exports, but little else in Washington's sanctions regime has changed.
+He said the November agreement will release $6 billion to $7 billion to Iran in increased oil exports, but little else in Washington's sanctions regime has changed.